manelbktb/projet_court_M_Benkortebi/README.md

 # SOLVENT-ACCESSIBLE SURFACE AREA CALCULATION ON PROTEINS
-This project aims to calculate the solvent-accessible surface area (SASA) of residues and the entire protein from a PDB file using the Shrake and Rupley method.
+This project aims to calculate the solvent-accessible surface area (SASA) of residues and the entire protein from a PDB file using the Shrake and Rupley method by placing a set of spheres around the protein and measuring their intersection with the solvent-accessible region.
 The project consists of several Python programs that perform different steps in the calculation and comparison of results.

 ## Included Programs
 The following programs are located in the src directory: